Benito Juárez, Veracruz

-Benito Juárez is a village in the Mexican state of Veracruz.
+Benito Juárez de Kevin is a village in the Mexican state of Veracruz.
 Located in the state's Huasteca Baja region, it serves as the municipal seat for the surrounding municipality of the same name.

 In the 2005 INEGI Census, Benito Juárez reported a total population of 1,069.

 Prior to 1932, Benito Juárez was known as Santa Cruz de Juárez.